CartoDB/carto.js/doc/API.md

 ##### cartodb.geo.ui.InfoBox.enable

-The tooltip is shown when hover on feature when is called.
+The tooltip is shown when hover on a feature is called.

 ##### cartodb.geo.ui.InfoBox.disable

-The tooltip is not shown when hover on feature.
+The tooltip is not shown when hovering on a feature.

 ##### cartodb.geo.ui.Zoom